point8/service-templates/README.md

 # streamlit-standalone-template

-## Run your own TLS secured service in three easy steps:
+## Run your own TLS secured service in not that many easy steps:

 1. Open a [new Issue](https://git.point-8.de/it/tachyon/-/issues/new) and request the `<subdomain>.point8.cloud` you need and if you have any requirements on the computational part (If not, you get a [CPX11](https://www.hetzner.com/de/cloud)).
 Assign the Issue to Christophe.
 Then wait for the issue to be resolved.